 Perfect the Grind Size

 My secret trick for balanced extraction is using a coarse grind similar to sea salt or raw sugar.
-Too fine, and your nitro cold brew becomes bitter; too coarse, and it lacks depth.
+Too fine, and your nitro cold brew at home becomes bitter; too coarse, and it lacks depth.
 If you don’t have a burr grinder at home, ask your local coffee shop to grind your beans specifically for cold brew—they’re usually happy to help.

 Water Quality Matters